-How to manage and treat Eczema
+Eczema 101: How to Manage and Treat Eczema

 Eczema or dermatitis as it is sometimes called is a chronic skin condition that causes the skin to become itchy, reddened, dry and cracked.
 In more severe forms the skin can become broken, raw and bleeding.